 NORMALIZE WHAT YOU CAN

-What routine activities allow your life to feel ‘normal’ once again – if even just for a brief period of time?
+What routine activities allow your life to feel ‘like yours’ once again – if even just for a brief period of time in your day?

 HERE’S THE CHALLENGE:

-In the midst of this current shared ordeal of the global pandemic, we are constantly swinging between the disabling anxiety and immobilizing despair.
+In the midst of this current shared ordeal of our world’s social, political, and environmental upheavals, we are constantly swinging between disabling anxiety and immobilizing despair.

-Uncertainty has entered our homes and our lives.
-We are being forced to face a new reality of epic proportions, and for the first time, we can witness human beings on a global scale face an invisible threat to our lives and to our economies.
+Uncertainty has enveloped our minds and entered our lives.
+We are increasingly being forced to face new realities of epic proportions, and more than ever, we are witnessing human beings on a global scale facing threats to their economies, their home lives and their most fundamental ways of feeling safe in the world.

 How do we best cope with what is happening, especially when there is so much that we cannot yet know, and so much that has shattered our sense of normalcy?
 How do we navigate this tidal surge of uncertainty?